trello-archive/RxLifecycle/README.md

 ## Providers

 Where do the sequences of `ActivityEvent` or `FragmentEvent` come from?
-Generally, they are provided by `ActivityLifecycleProvider` and `FragmentLifecycleProvider`.
+Generally, they are provided by an appropriate `LifecycleProvider<T>`.
 But where are those implemented?

 You have a few options for that: